 PSP advisories or PHMSA advisory bulletins are periodically drafted and communicated to affected operators as a result of circumstances identified by the PSP, PHMSA, NTSB, or industry with the potential to become pipeline system safety risks.
-After receiving advisory information, an operator should review its design, installation, and/or operating and maintenance practices to identify opportunities to mitigate the identified risk(s).
+Operators should review these bulletins for relevancy to their individual pipeline system operations.